maxmind/libmaxminddb/doc/libmaxminddb.md

 * `MMDB_INVALID_LOOKUP_PATH` - The lookup path passed to `MMDB_get_value`,
   `MMDB_vget_value`, or `MMDB_aget_value` contains an array offset that is not a non-negative integer.
+* `MMDB_LOOKUP_PATH_DOES_MATCH_DATA` - The lookup path passed to
+  `MMDB_get_value`,`MMDB_vget_value`, or `MMDB_aget_value` does not match the data structure for the entry.
+There are number of reasons this can happen.
+The lookup path could include a key not in a map.
+The lookup path could include an array index larger than an array.
+It can also happen when the path expect to find a map or array where none exist.

 All status codes should be treated as `int` values.